-Blue Light: Bad for Your Eyes?
+Blue Light Facts: Is Blue Light Bad For Your Eyes?

 On the other end of the visible light spectrum, blue light rays with the shortest wavelengths (and highest energy) are sometimes called blue-violet or violet light.
-This is why the invisible electromagnetic rays just beyond the visible light spectrum are called ultraviolet (UV) radiation.
+This is why the invisible rays just beyond the visible light spectrum are called ultraviolet (UV) radiation.

 Generally, scientists say the visible light spectrum comprises electromagnetic radiation with wavelengths ranging from 380 nanometers (nm) on the blue end of the spectrum to about 700 nm on the red end.
-(By the way, a nanometer is one billionth of a meter that's 0.000000001 meter!)
+(By the way, a nanometer is one billionth of a meter — that's 0.000000001 meter!)

 Blue light generally is defined as visible light ranging from 380 to 500 nm.
 Blue light sometimes is further broken down into blue-violet light (roughly 380 to 450 nm) and blue-turquoise light (roughly 450 to 500 nm).

-So approximately one-third of all visible light is considered high-energy visible (HEV) or “blue” light.
+So, about one-third of all visible light is considered high-energy visible (HEV) or “blue” light.

 1. Blue light is everywhere.